MichaelKora/self-hosted-runners/README.md

 # self-hosted-runners
-This repository is about deploying self hosted runners.
+This repository contains information on deploying self-hosted runners.
+The following technologies are covered/used in this project: Ansible (for configuration), Terraform and OpenStack for provisioning, Pipelines (GitHub Actions) and shell scripts for automation, and Python for the implementation of a Terraform plugin.

-We create instances at **runtime** with `terraform-openstack`, we then use ansible to configure those users( so they will become runners).
-After that we assign them some jobs from the githubactions using labels.
-Once all jobs terminated we then delete all created ressources using `terraform`.
+I'm using Terraform and Openstack to create instances at **runtime**, and then I'm configuring those instances to become runners with ansible.
+After that, I assign them jobs from the Pipeline using labels.
+After all jobs have been completed, I use 'terraform' to delete all resources that have been created.

 - Set up
   > Make sure you store your openstack credentials(OS_TENANT_ID,OS_TENANT_NAME,OS_USERNAME,OS_PASSWORD) in github secrets so they can be accessed in the `github-actions` using **${{ secrets.OS_TENANT_ID }}**, **${{ secrets.OS_TENANT_NAME }}**, **${{ secrets.OS_USERNAME }}**, **${{ secrets.OS_PASSWORD }}**.